gwalkey/SSAS_DW_Logins/Front_End/setup.md

-* The Excel Pover Pivot table has an embedded SSAS Tabular Data Source connection to [localhost], but you can easily edit that connection
+* The Excel Power Pivot table has an embedded SSAS Tabular Data Source connection to [localhost], but you can easily edit that connection